jaywcjlove/swift-check-update/README.md

 Code to check if there is a new version on the App Store.

+> [!TIP]
+> After the app is released, it will not update immediately on the App Store; it needs to wait 24 hours before it works properly.

 ✦ My macOS/iOS application ✦

 <p style="display: inline_block">